DerekYang2/FluentDL/README.md

 Before using the application, head over to the settings page through the sidebar.

-For the sources Deezer, Qobuz, and Youtube, no authentication is required for searches (each have public APIs).
+Searching songs does not require authentication, however Spotify is the only exception.
 Spotify will require API tokens (a client ID and client secret) which can be entered in the settings page.
 For more details on obtaining these tokens, visit the [official documentation](https://developer.spotify.com/documentation/web-api/tutorials/getting-started).

+Downloading from Youtube does not require authentication.
-Deezer and Qobuz are authenticated through ARLs and Tokens respectively.
-Support for username/email and password logins for Qobuz may be supported in the future.
-You do not have to login each time, but may need to occasionally re-enter new tokens after expiry or web-player changes.
+Downloading from Deezer and Qobuz require authenticated through ARLs and Tokens respectively.
+You do not have re-enter credentials each time because they are stored locally.
+Note that tokens expire or may break due to occasional web-player changes.

+Deezer and Qobuz FLAC sources are only accessible with premium accounts.
+[Here](https://erikstechcorner.com/2020/09/how-to-check-if-your-flac-files-are-really-lossless/) is a guide on using Spek to verify your file quality.

 ### Retrieving Tokens
+If you already have them, enter them in settings.
+Otherwise:

 In order to obtain your Deezer ARL, log into [https://www.deezer.com/](https://www.deezer.com/).
 Then open Developer Tools, and head to the `Application` tab.
 In the sidebar, open the dropdown list for `Cookies` and there should be an subitem `https://www.deezer.com/`.
 Click on the subitem and to find the the `arl` value, which should be 192 characters long.
 Note that you should open the _dropdown_ for the `Cookies` section, not click on it.